 Advertisement

-For more lunch inspiration, check out our kids’ budget lunch recipes, kids’ healthy lunch recipes and healthy packed lunch recipes.
+For more lunch inspiration, check out our more of our school lunch recipes, then discover our kids’ budget lunch recipes, kids’ healthy lunch recipes and healthy packed lunch recipes.

 What should a healthy packed lunch contain?